 As founding members of the Shellfish Growers Climate Coalition, the company maintains sustainable aquaculture techniques without compromising on time or flavor.
 Its signature Hog Island Sweetwater oysters may not be the largest on the market, but they are incredibly flavorful.
 Due to growing conditions off of Tomales Bay, these oysters are a little brinier than those grown in less salty waters.
 Each oyster takes years to grow because of hand-farming practices.

 Oysters are shipped in bags of either 36 or 60.
-Another option is to sign up for a monthly subscription, which sends you one 36-count bag.
+Another option is to sign up for a monthly subscription, which sends you one 12, or 36-count bag.
 Subscriptions last for three, six, or 12 months.
-You can also purchase clams, mussels, and halibut.
+You can also purchase clams, mussels, and tinned fish.

 Why We Chose It: Based in Green Pond, South Carolina, Lowcountry Oyster Company ships some of the freshest oysters and mussels from the coast of this southern state.
 It grows oysters sustainably in floating cage farms and harvests them daily.